 Banks are still worth a lot more than the fintechs chasing them.
 For all the hype, no big bank has bought any of the major neobanks or payments fintechs offering competing products.
 Too expensive or the customers just aren’t valuable enough?

->

-> Also this week, the United Arab Emirates is attracting more and more payment companies, Euronet (Ria & XE) reports earnings and the US continues to pose regulatory challenges.
+Also this week, the UAE is attracting more and more payment companies, Euronet (Ria & XE) reports earnings and the US continues to pose regulatory challenges.

->

-> The value of a full customer offering
+The value of a full customer offering

 High street banks still dominate financial services, especially when it comes to offering full product sets.
 A number of leading payment companies and neobanks are chasing them but with just a fraction of the products.
 What are their customers really worth?

 We cover four types of company in the chart above:

 They are highly profitable and generate significant revenue annually per customer.
 They offer very sticky long-term products such as mortgages and are the mainstay of older, wealthier customers.